AndreaCrotti/meta-programming-talk/meta.rst

       b
       11

+.. rst-class:: build

 .. centered::
    Can Python do that?

-.. the simplest way I found to do this with Python is the following
-.. but hopefully everyone will be disgusted about that as I do :D
-..
-It's not even exactly the same however because I need to pass
-.. the variable names and the expression as strings otherwise it won't work.
+.. the simplest way I found to do this with Python is the following but hopefully everyone will be disgusted about that as I do :D It's not even exactly the same however because I need to pass the variable names and the expression as strings otherwise it won't work.

+.. rst-class:: build

 .. literalinclude:: code/meta.py
    :pyobject: setq2

 ..
-In Lisp as in Python always keep in mind that meta programming is the
-.. ultimate resource and it should be used only if you know what you're doing
-.. even if used well it will help a lot.
+In Lisp as in Python always keep in mind that meta programming is the ultimate resource and it should be used only if you know what you're doing even if used well it will help a lot.

 Metaprogramming in Python
 =========================